Tiny-Home-Consulting/Dependiject/README.md

 ![License: MPL-2.0][2]
 ![Platforms: macOS, iOS, tvOS, watchOS][3]

-Dependiject provides simple and flexible dependency injection for inversion of control and testibility in SwiftUI apps.
+Dependiject provides simple and flexible dependency injection for testability and inversion of control in SwiftUI apps.

 ## Requirements